Extended Training in CBT is a course for up to 12 people, providing 66-200 hours of training, depending on how you specify it.

 APT has been providing training in CBT since 1983, during which time we have seen the popularity and influence of the approach grow steadily to point it is at today: the most widely recommended and evidence-based therapy in the UK.
-This extended training in CBT is the most comprehensive training we provide, has inbuilt APT accreditation up to Level 3, and is designed to help you meet BABCP accreditation criteria.
+This extended training in CBT is the most comprehensive training we provide, has inbuilt APT accreditation up to Level 3.

 People who attend this course normally fall into one of two categories: